Smart Telescopes: Best Buy Guide 2024

 Camera Sensors: main takeaways

-The Dwarf II has the widest native field of view, covering the largest part of the night sky in one picture.
-This can be advantageous when capturing large objects like the Andromeda Galaxy, which fits in a single frame of the telephoto lens of the Dwarf II.
-However, the Dwarf II also boasts the lowest resolution, with an image scale of 2.99 arcseconds with a 28mm aperture.
+The Dwarf 2 and 3 have the widest native field of view, covering the largest part of the night sky in one picture.
+This can be advantageous when capturing large objects like the Andromeda Galaxy, which fits in a single frame of the telephoto lens of both Dwarf 2 and 3 smart telescopes .
+However, the Dwarf 2 smart telescopes also boasts the lowest resolution, with an image scale of 2.99 arcseconds with a 28mm aperture.
 On the other side of the spectrum, we have the Unistellar EVscope 2 and Equinox 2, which have the smallest field of view of the night sky at 0.34°x 0.45°, so the Moon almost fully covers that field of view.
 They also have the best (lowest) image scale at 0.66 arcseconds, which helps in capturing detailed images of smaller objects in deep space, such as distant galaxies that appear as small objects in the night sky.

 The Vaonis Vespera (all versions) and Stellina are the most versatile telescopes with their ability to enlarge their field of view to about 4x its native size, thanks to the unique CovaLENS panorama mode developed by Vaonis.
 The Vaonis Stellina has the best image scale (1.24) followed by the Vespera Pro (1.6), the Vespera II (2.39), and the “classic” Vespera (2.99).

 Finally, it is important not to be fooled by the differences in camera resolution between the two most affordable telescopes.
-As the Dwarf II boasts 8 MP compared to 2 MP for the Seestar S50, people tend to believe that the Dwarf II has the best better resolution.
-However, the Seestar S50 boasts a better image scale (2.39 vs. 2.99), a larger aperture (50mm vs. 28mm) and has improved optics (triplet refractor telescope vs. Telezoom lens), resulting in more detailed pictures of night sky objects (see my shared images below).
-Importantly, the Seestar S50 records its native images in portrait mode, aligning with the form factor of your smartphone, whereas the Dwarf II records images in landscape mode.
+As the Dwarf 2 and 3 both boast 8 MP compared to 2 MP for the Seestar S50, people tend to believe that the Dwarf smart telescopes have a better resolution.
+However, the Seestar S50 boasts a better image scale (2.39 vs. 2.99), a larger aperture (50mm vs. 28mm) and has improved optics (triplet refractor telescope vs. Telezoom ED lens), which should result in more detailed images of night sky objects (see my shared images below for real life comparisons).
+Importantly, the Seestar S50 records its native images in portrait mode, aligning with the form factor of your smartphone, whereas the Dwarf 2 records images in landscape mode.

 Smart Telescope Control via Wireless APPS